 Even at the beginning of the gardening season, there’s still work to do, but it’s the most enjoyable kind of work when you know that every item crossed off your honeydew list provides healthy fresh food for you, your family and friends.
 You’ve prepped the soil, started seeds, planted seedlings and now you’re ready for the harvest.

 Be sure to fertilize your plants regularly.
 If you’re growing from seed, once the second set of leaves, or “true leaves,” appear, you can begin a plant food regimen.
 Use an organic, all-purpose plant fertilizer mixed at half-strength once a week for the first few weeks, gradually increasing to full strength.

 Most organic fertilizers are made up of living organisms, like blood meal, bone meal, cottonseed meal and fish emulsion.
-Organic fertilizers slowly releasing nutrients can improve soil structure and enrich the soil.
+Organic fertilizers slowly release nutrients that improve soil structure and enrich the soil.
 Look for general or “complete” fertilizers meant to meet most plants’ requirements throughout the season, because they contain each type of nutrient.
-An example of a complete or general fertilizer would be a 5-10-5 fertilizer which contains 5 percent nitrogen, 10 percent phosphate and 5 percent potash.
+An example of a complete or general fertilizer would be a 5-10-5 fertilizer that contains 5 percent nitrogen, 10 percent phosphate and 5 percent potash.

 In hot weather, it’s important to water vegetables early in the day.
 Most edibles need about an inch of water weekly and more when temperatures soar.

 Keep at least a couple inches of mulch on your garden beds to retain water and keep roots cool.
 Regularly dig about an inch into the soil; if it’s dry, your plants need water.
 If you aren’t home in the morning to water, set a timer to run soaker hoses for 30 to 45 minutes each morning.